This is all you need to know to plan an epic Harry Potter London vacation.

 London Pass Discounts

 The London Pass or London Explorer Pass are two popular sightseeing passes for the most popular London attractions.
 I explain the differences between the two and a list of current London Pass promo codes on the page.

-Which you buy depends which London attractions you’ll be seeing and how many in a day.
+Which you buy depends on which London attractions you’ll be seeing and how many in a day.
 It will allow you Fast Track entry into several and allow you to skip the ticket queue at the London Zoo which can be a bit long.

 The Bottom Line